wearebraid/vueformulate.com/docs/guide/README.md

 Vue Formulate is built to increase developer happiness by anticipating all of these needs and exposing a clean API and sensible defaults that make implementing these features as easy as possible.
+In fact, there are only 2 components that need to be learned to create nearly any type of form: `FormulateInput` and `FormulateForm`.

-## Input elements
+## Inputs
 Every type of input in Vue Formulate is an instance of the `FormulateInput` component.
 This component is used whether you need a text input, password, select list, checkbox, or date picker, etc — it doesn't get much easier